Breaking ties in collective decision making: Main results

 \section{Main results}

 Given a {\sc spc} or a {\sc $k$-scc}, our main purpose is to find a resolute refinement of it satisfying suitable symmetry and consistency properties.
-More precisely, we are going to address the next three problems. \begin{itemize} \item Given $C\in\mathfrak{C}$ and $U\le G$, can we find a resolute refinement of $C$ which is $U$-symmetric? \item Given $C\in\mathfrak{C}$ and $U\le G$, can we find a resolute refinement of $C$ which is $U$-consistent? \item Given $C\in\mathfrak{C}_k$ and $U\le G$, can we find a resolute refinement of $C$ which is $U$-consistent? \end{itemize} For each of the above questions, we provide conditions on $C$ and $U$ which allow to give an affirmative answer.
+More precisely, we try to find an answer to the next three questions: \begin{itemize} \item Given a {\sc spc} $C$ and $U\le G$, can we find a resolute refinement of $C$ which is $U$-symmetric? \item Given a {\sc spc} $C$ and $U\le G$, can we find a resolute refinement of $C$ which is $U$-consistent? \item Given a $k$-{\sc scc} $C$ and $U\le G$, can we find a resolute refinement of $C$ which is $U$-consistent? \end{itemize} Indeed, for each of the above questions, we provide conditions on $C$ and $U$ which allow to give an affirmative answer.
+We emphasize that, assuming $C$ to be trivial, the three questions above are about the existence of resolute $U$-symmetric {\sc spc}s, $U$-consistent {\sc spc}s and $U$-consistent {\sc $k$-scc}s.

 In order to describe our main results, we need to recall the crucial concept of regular subgroup of $G$, introduced in Bubboloni and Gori (2015).
 A subgroup $U$ of $G$ is said to be {\it regular} if, for every $p\in\mathcal{P}$, there exists $\psi_*\in S_n$ conjugate to $\rho_0$ such that